 Our previous vendoring process fell solely on the developer who wanted to add or update a dependency.
-However, it was often the case that the developer came across many unexpected changes, due to previous vendoring attempts, accidental imports and changes to dependencies.
+However, it was often the case that the developer came across many unexpected changes due to previous vendoring attempts, accidental imports and changes to dependencies.

 The developer would then have to resolve these issues before being able to make a change, costing time and causing frustration with the process.
 It became clear that it wasn’t practical to expect the developer to catch all of the potential issues while vendoring, especially since Go modules itself was new and still in development.

 Reluctantly, we added a check to our CI process which ran on every merge request.
 This helped ensure that there are no unexpected changes required to go mod.
 This added time to every build and often flagged a failure, but it saved a lot of post-merge hassle.
-We then realized that we should have done this from the beginning.
+We then realised that we should have done this from the beginning.

 Since we hadn’t enabled Go modules for builds yet, we couldn’t rely on the